turingschool/front-end-curriculum/lessons/module-3/es6-generators.md

 const generator = numbers()
 ```

-If you were to call `generator.next()` 5 times, you would get 5 numbers.
+If you were to call `generator.next()` 5 times, you would get 5 generator objects.
 Seems legit.
 But like always, calling a function 5 times to do the same thing defeats the purpose of being a lazy programmer.

 Instead, we can call a [for of](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of) loop (which, shockingly, is also ES6).